 An SSD is composed of NAND flash chips, also known as NAND flash dies, with each die being broken down into smaller elements called blocks, which are made up of pages.

 However, flash blocks don’t support random overwrites.
 Once a page is written with data, the entire block needs to be erased before new data can be written in.
-At the same time, every SSD is built to support a backwards-compatible disk sector interface.
+At the same time, every SSD is built to support a backward-compatible disk sector interface.

 This contradiction is resolved by having something in firmware known as a “flash translation layer,” or FTL, which implements a virtual disk sector interface that allows you to write data to different flash pages no matter which logical block the data was intended for.
 The FTL keeps track of all this mapping metadata in its own memory and metadata storage.